Nto0/IceChatApi/README.md

-# IceChat
+# IceChatApi

-## IceChat IRC Client v9
+## IceChat IRC API

-IceChat is an open source IRC Client written in C# using WinForms.
+IceChatApi is an open source IRC API written in C#.

 It has been fully released, but always undergoing development and improvements.